 The Master of Science (MS) non-thesis in Systems Engineering (SE) program requires students to establish the necessary foundation of systems engineering in addition to advanced systems engineering coursework and requires the student to complete a project one-on-one with a professor or in an approved class setting.

 Master of Engineering (MEng) in Systems Engineering (SE)

-Master of Engineering (MEng) is a professional degree program designed for students focusing on engineering, consulting, or management careers in industry, business, or government.
+The Master of Engineering (MEng) in Systems Engineering is a professional degree program designed for students focusing on engineering, consulting, or management careers in industry, business, or government.
 The program provides flexibility in course selection to allow students to gain sufficient depth and breadth in their area of concentration while complementing these with courses outside their concentration area.

 Master’s Degree Internship Degree Option: Engineering with Practice